Namespace as a service in OpenShift using Software Template Patterns

 Introduction

-Welcome to this lab, where you will have the chance to learn how to work with Software templates in Red Hat Developer Hub, and create a new OpenShift Project from Red Hat Developer Hub with custom configurations.
+In this exercise you will learn how to work with Software templates in Red Hat Developer Hub and create a new OpenShift Project (also referred to as a namespace) from Red Hat Developer Hub with custom configurations.

 Scenario

-Now, imagine for a moment that you need to fullfil a need for the Python Development team.
-The Python Team’s responsibility is to create a new start prototyping with AI and for this you need a namespace, this new namespace is not part of the Software Development Lifecycle.
-The request is having a namespace isolated from the rest of the cluster, with resource limits but enough resources to experiment.
+Now, imagine for a moment that you need to fulfill a need for the Python Development team.
+The Python Team needs the ability to create new namespaces to start prototyping with AI, and these new namespaces are not part of the Software Development Lifecycle.
+These new namespaces should be isolated from the rest of the cluster, with resource limits but sufficient resources for experimentation.

 Explore the Project template in GitLab